-WordPress gives you the ability to quickly and easily add, remove, and manage content in your site’s sidebar navigation area (or header and footer sections too, depending on what theme you have installed) using widgets.
+WordPress lets you quickly and easily insert, remove, and manage various types of content in your blog’s sidebar (and header and footer sections too, depending on what theme you use) using widgets.

 Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on your theme) like:

 - your most read posts